kieraneglin/pinchflat/README.md

 ### Portainer

-Important: See the note belonw about storing config on a network file share.
+Important: See the note below about storing config on a network file share.
 It's preferred to store the config on a local disk if at all possible.

 Docker Compose file: